Developer Guide

 Aspect: How dueAt and dueBefore executes

-After implementing the task operations, there is FilteredTaskList
+After implementing the task operations, there is FilteredTaskList which we can utilise to filter tasks.

 By using the same function, we can prevent duplication of code.